England Drop Tuilagi For Six Nations Opener Against Scotland - UrduPoint

 England Drop Tuilagi For Six Nations Opener Against Scotland

-Former England captain Borthwick, who took over after Eddie Jones was sacked in December following their worst year since 2008, recalled Joe Marchant instead of Tuilagi for the Calcutta Cup clash at Twickenham.
+Former England captain Borthwick, who took over after Eddie Jones was sacked in December following the team's worst year since 2008, recalled Joe Marchant instead of Tuilagi for the Calcutta Cup clash at Twickenham.

 Marchant will join fly-half Marcus Smith and England captain Owen Farrell among the backs, with Ollie Lawrence and Anthony Watson, two late call-ups, providing bench cover.

-The powerful 31-year-old has often been England's go-to centre when fit, although his repeated absence have frustrated repeated attempts to create a settled midfield.
+The powerful 31-year-old has often been England's go-to centre when fit and starred in their 2019 World Cup semi-final win over New Zealand, although his repeated absences have frustrated attempts to create a settled midfield.

 Borthwick, was the coach at Leicester when Tuilagi, having refused a pay cut when the Covid-19 pandemic put the English Premiership on hold, left the club where he made his name for Sale Sharks.

-Dan Kelly, Guy Porter and Matias Moroni subsequently starred in a refreshed midfield as Leicester won last season's Premiership title.
+Dan Kelly, Guy Porter and Matias Moroni then starred in a refreshed midfield as Leicester won last season's Premiership title.

+Asked how Tuilagi had reacted to being left out, Borthwick replied: "Manu was the incredible professional that he is.
+We spoke, I told him what I had decided, selection wise, and why I had.

+"We shook hands and then he went and trained really hard and that reaction is testimony to him and his character.

 Elsewhere in the backs, Jack van Poortvliet will start at scrum-half, with Leicester team-mate Ben Youngs, England's most-capped player, on the bench.

-In the pack, Ben Curry has been summoned into a back-row missing injured twin brother Tom, with Maro Itoje partnered at lock by Ollie Chessum.
+In the pack, Ben Curry has been summoned into a back-row missing his injured twin brother Tom.
+Maro Itoje partners Ollie Chessum at lock.

 Jamie George, having come through concussion protocols, starts at hooker.